 Want to get even closer to the Susquehanna River?
 The calm, smooth waters are very inviting to kayaks, canoes and other water activities.
 It’s just one of the many Susquehanna River activities in Harrisburg.

 If you’re already on Harrisburg City Island, check out the boat launches where visitors can push off into the water on their own adventure.
-Kayaks also are available for rent from Susquehanna Outfitters, stationed right on City Island, making it convenient to stay in one location if you plan to spend the day doing all of the activities.
 The City Island Marinas, featuring three locations to dock your boat, also are available.
 Plus, there’s plenty to explore off the beaten path the river offers island visitors.
 Susquehanna River kayaking is a great way to check out the wildlife, both in and out of the water.

 Raccoons, deer, foxes, beavers, porcupines and several species of birds are just some of the creatures visitors can discover while kayaking around the island.

 Another great island to stop and visit is McCormicks Island, owned by the City of Harrisburg.
 It’s the largest island on the river trail and is distinguished by white pines, which some believe are left from a farm that was once on the island.
-If you’re hungry for a picnic lunch, swing by the southern tip.
+The southern tip offers spots to to eat a picnic lunch you brought.

 Fort Hunter Park, home to 37 acres of land and a 19th century home, is most famous for its involvement in the French and Indian War.
 Now a Susquehanna River park in Harrisburg, it makes for a great place to stretch your legs.
 Stop in for a visit during your tour and take in the historical countryside.